ImagingLectures/Quantitative-Big-Imaging-2024/docs/index.md

 ---

 Please note the Lecture Slides and PDF do not contain active source code, this is only available in the handout file.
-The lectures will be recorded and placed on YouTube on the [QBI 2020 Playlist](https://www.youtube.com/playlist?list=PLcDfeQH_rVdbu7VooFvWA6F9gctY-UUwN).
+The lectures will be recorded and uploaded on the YouTube [QBI 2022 Playlist](https://youtube.com/playlist?list=PLcDfeQH_rVdZmuTymfKpuJ3-Hy4kjXDZZ).
 The lectures are meant to be followed in chronological order and each lecture has a corresponding hands-on exercise.

 ## Learning Objectives